susom/redcap-em-shibboleth-esignature/README.md

 ### Registering Metadata with your Service Provider Database
 Okay - now that I modified my Shibboleth2.xml, I had to restart my apache/shib services on the server and then obtain the new MetaData for this entity.
 This was obtained by visiting `https://myserver/esig/Shibboleth.sso/Metadata`.
 This prompted me to download the metadata file.

 Next, I registered this Metadata file with our Service Provider Database (SPDB at Stanford).
 Make sure the entityID matches the entityID you specify above.
-We have to wait about 15 minutes for these to take effect.
+We have to wait about 15 minutes for our IDP to reload before I could test that this change took effect.

 ### Update your Apache configuration to apply this entity to a directory
-I create a new directory on my web server of of the web root, something like `/var/www/html/esig/`.
+Next, I created a new directory on my web server of of the web root, something like `/var/www/html/esig/`.

 In the apache configuration I bound this new directory to the shibboleth entity on the server:
 ```